XenitAB/xenitab.github.io/docs/xkf/developer-guide/networking.md

 ### External Routing

 There is no requirement that the destination for an Ingress resource has to be served from within the cluster.
 It is possible to route Ingress traffic either to endpoints outside of the cloud provider or to another service that is only accessible from within the private network.
-Using the XKS Ingress instead of a separate solution has it's benefits in these situations, as DNS record creation and certificate management is already setup to work.
-A typical use case may be during a migration period when XKS and another solution may exist in parallel.
+Using the XKF Ingress instead of a separate solution has it's benefits in these situations, as DNS record creation and certificate management is already setup to work.
+A typical use case may be during a migration period when XKF and another solution may exist in parallel.
-All traffic can enter through XKS but then be forwarded to the external destination.
-The service endpoints can be updated as applications are migrated to run inside XKS instead of outside.
+All traffic can enter through XKF but then be forwarded to the external destination.
+The service endpoints can be updated as applications are migrated to run inside XKF instead of outside.

 A Service resource is required to configure the destination of the traffic.
 There are two options available in Kubernetes when directing traffic outside of the cluster.
 The first option is to create a Service of type ExternalName which specifies a host name which the Service should write to.
 When a request is made to the Service the given external name IP will be resolved and the